***2026 RULES AND REGULATIONS***

 PHOTO & VIDEO STUDIO PACKAGE

-Kids Artistic Revue is proud to continue with the All Inclusive Photo & Video Studio Package for the 2023 Regional Tour!
+Kids Artistic Revue is proud to continue with the All Inclusive Photo & Video Studio Package for the 2026 Regional Tour!
 For the affordable price of $35 per dancer or $45 per family (siblings only), your studio will enjoy ALL your Regional Photos and Videos.
 The fee is required per dancer and will be due 14 days prior to the start of competition.
 Parents can access their dancers’ photos and videos inside their Parent Center online.
-Photos and Videos will be available 5-7 days after the completion of the competition.
+Photos and Videos will be available within 5 days after the completion of the competition.

-Studio Owners: Please make sure after you complete your registration and prior to paying your competition fees all your parents create Parent Center accounts to link their media to your studio.
-If you have already paid and your parents link their siblings prior to the Event, the Studio will receive a credit for the difference of the media fee with the Family Package.
-The credit will appear in your Studio Center “Wallet.”
-This Media Fee credit is non-refundable.
-If your families wait until after the Event to link siblings, there is no discount given and the Media Package is billed at FULL price ($35 per dancer).
-It is very important that your families’ sign up and link their account to your studio.
-Please also make sure to instruct them to download their photos and videos.
-We periodically have to free up space on our servers and media from past seasons may not always be available.
+Studio Owners/Directors: Please make sure that after completing your registration, and before paying your competition fees, all parents create their Parent Center accounts and link them to your studio.
+This step is essential to ensure their media is correctly connected.
+If you have already paid and parents link their siblings before the event, your studio will receive a credit for the difference in the media fee through the Family Package.
+This credit will appear in your Studio Center “Virtual Wallet.”
+This media fee credit is non-refundable.
+If families wait until after the event to link siblings, no discount will be applied and the Media Package will be billed at the full price of $35 per dancer.
+It is very important that families sign up and link their account to your studio in advance.
+Please also instruct them to download their photos and videos promptly, as we periodically clear space on our servers and media from past seasons may no longer be available.

-National Finals - The Photo & Video Studio Package will be a separate fee for the 2023 National Finals.
-For the affordable price of $35 per dancer or $45 per family (siblings only), your studio will enjoy ALL your National Photos and Videos including National Title and Star Showcase events.
+National Finals - The Photo & Video Studio Package will be a separate fee for the 2026 National Finals.
+For the affordable price of $35 per dancer or $45 per family (siblings only), your studio will enjoy ALL your National Photos and Videos including the Star Showcase.
 The fee is required per dancer and will be due 14 days prior to the start of competition.
 Parents can access their dancers’ photos and videos inside their Parent Center online.
 Photos and Videos will be available 7-10 days after the completion of the competition.
+The Star Showcase video will be available 30 days after the completion of the competition.

 ADD-IN PERFORMANCE FEE